TomOverland/100-days-of-code/log.md

 ### Day 2: January 8th, 2021

-**Today's Progress**: Learned about container components and presentational components in React.
+**Today's Progress**: Learned about container components, presentational components, and propTypes in React.

-**Thoughts:** I missed the seventh, as life goes, but spent today coding on Codecademy's Advanced React lessons.
+**Thoughts:** I missed the seventh, as life demanded my attention elsewhere, but spent today coding on Codecademy's Advanced React lessons.
 They are still teaching class based components, which I am fairly confident in by now.
 I would like to challenge myself by using functional based components and Redux to create my own hooks.

 ### Day 1: January 6th, 2021